shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 Nonlinear Reaction Diffusion (TNRD) model of Chen and Pock: https://arxiv.org/pdf/1508.02848.pdf The implementation can be found in models.py.
 New models can also be easily defined there.

+Note: Current icg version is for earlier versions of Tensorflow.
+Will have to recompile.

 ## Purpose
 This work allows me to easily define new denoising models, train/test them, and analyze them.
 To see how a model is